-In order to get money from Federal or State sources, you are going to have to fill out the Free Application for Federal Student Aid (FAFSA), as many who went to undergrad are probably already familiar with.
+To get money from Federal or State sources, you have to fill out the Free Application for Federal Student Aid (FAFSA).
+Many people who went to undergrad are probably already familiar with it.
 If you are looking for aid in the form of grants, loans, scholarships, or federal work-study, you will have to apply through this.
 You are probably now old enough to qualify as an independent student.
 This means that you no longer need to give your parents’ financial information on the FAFSA form.

-If you are applying to law or medical school you will still need your parent’s financial info, but you won’t need their signatures like in undergrad.
-In addition, if you are pursuing education for teaching, you can apply for the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program which grants you up to $4,000 if you are getting a master’s degree.
+If you are applying to law or medical school you will still need your parent’s financial info.
+But, you won’t need their signatures like in undergrad.
+If you are pursuing education for teaching, you can apply for the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program.
+This grants you up to $4,000 if you are getting a master’s degree.
 You will need to work in a high-need, low-income area for a specific amount of time in order to qualify, and if you don’t meet all of the requirements, the grant turns into a direct unsubsidized loan.

 Federal Pell Grants are also available to students who are getting a post-baccalaureate teacher certification program.
 You need to show financial needs, and the amount will change each year.
 It is important that you apply using the application as soon as possible because the FAFSA may also be a requirement to qualify for state and institutional grants and scholarships.